stereopickle/Tanzanian_water_pump_classificationn/README.md

 <img src="./PNG/extraction_type.png">
 Most pumps utilize gravity pump or old fashioned hand pump.
 We can see that electric water pumps like motor pump and submersible pump are not well maintained and more likely to fail.
 The few wind-powered extraction types seemed to be not working as well.

-### Other Predictors
+### Other Predictors included ...
-['funder'] - who funded the project
+amount_tsh - total static head
-['installer'] - who installed the project
+funder - who funded the project
-['quantity'] - the output level of the waterpoint
+installer - who installed the project
-[ 'water_quality'] - quality of water
+quantity - the output level of the waterpoint
-['payment_type'] - how payment is made (per bucket, monthly, yearly)
+water_quality - quality of water
-['source'] - water source
+payment_type - how payment is made (per bucket, monthly, yearly)
-['waterpoint_type'] - how the water is pumped by then end user
+source - water source
-['extraction_type'] - type of mechanism the water is pumped with
+waterpoint_type - how the water is pumped by then end user
-['management'] - team responsible for the maintanence
+management - team responsible for the maintanence
-['public_meeting'] - "true/false" was all the explaination given
+public_meeting - "true/false" was all the explaination given
-['permit'] - if the waterpoint has a permit
+permit - if the waterpoint has a permit
-['scheme_management'] - operator of the waterpoint
+scheme_managemen - operator of the waterpoint
-['num_private']
+num_private

 ## Model Evaluation